 Metros Oeste de 600, Heredia, Belén, 40702, Costa Rica

 The taxis are very easy to spot (they're red with a yellow triangle on the door) and available all day and night.
 You can hail one on a busy street or use the Easy Taxi app (there's an app for everything nowadays, right?).
-Again, make sure they turn their meter on!!
+Again, make sure they turn their meter on so you can avoid getting scammed.

 Getting an Uber is, in my opinion, the best way to go and locals will tell you the same.
 It's faster (you won't have any extra stops like a bus) and you won't get ripped off (like you might with a taxi).
-For any Uber newbies out there, you just have to download the Uber app -- which looks like this.
+For any Uber newbies out there, you just have to download the Uber app and plug in your info before you can call a car to come pick you up.

-Getting an Uber is great because you can put in your destination and you won't need to show the driver anything else (they have their own GPS systems BTW).
-Before they even get to your door, you have already agreed upon a price, so there is no risk of them trying to raise the prices on you.
+Getting an Uber is great because you can put in your destination and you won't need to show the driver anything else (they have their own GPS systems BTW, so you aren't relying on your own GPS).
+Before they even get to your door, you have already agreed upon a price, so there is no risk of them trying to raise the prices on you, which is particularly handy if you don't speak the language.
+You can also split the cost with friends, making it a more direct and less expensive option.

 Volunteering for a semester in Costa Rica will no doubt be one of the best decisions you will make!
 Besides visiting the temple, you'll get to hang out with sloths, visit volcanos and teach the cutest kids in the world.
 Click below for more info!